aellonk/hackittogether/README.md

 Nokogiri

 ## Contributing
-ug reports and pull requests are welcome on GitHub at https://github.com/aellonk/hackittogether.
+Bug reports and pull requests are welcome on GitHub at https://github.com/aellonk/hackittogether.

 ## Authors
 Nhinh Dao